tsimeonov/Computer-Science/01_Product_Store/overview.md

 - File: `backend/config/db.js` This file has one job: connect to MongoDB.
 The `connectBD` function (which was called from `server.mjs`) takes that `MONGO_URI` secret from the .env file and uses a tool called `mongoose` to establish the connection.

 So, to summarize: `server.mjs` starts the server, loads secrets from `.env`, and tells `db.js` to connect to the database.

+So, we've started the server and connected to the database.
+But how does our database know what a "product" is supposed to look like?

+That's the job of the `model`.

+`backend/models/product.model.js` (The Data Blueprint) 📜

+Think of this file as the official "blueprint" or "schema" for every single product in your database.
+It's a strict set of rules.

+Here's the breakdown of the `productSchema`:

+- `mongoose.Schema`: This is a tool from `mongoose` that helps you create the blueprint.

+- `name: { type: String, required: true }`: This rule says, "Every product MUST have a `name`, and it MUST be a String (text)."

+- `price: { type: Number, required: true }`: "Every product MUST have a `price`, and it MUST be a Number."

+- `image: { type: String, required: true }`: "Every product MUST have an `image`, and it MUST be a String (we're storing a link to the image, not the image itself)."

+- `timestamps: true`: This is a handy Mongoose feature.
+It automatically adds `createdAt` and `updatedAt` fields to your product, so you always know when it was created or last changed.

+Finally, the line `const Product = mongoose.model('Product', productSchema); `takes this blueprint and creates a "model."
+The model is the tool you'll actually use in your code to create, read, update, or delete products that follow this set of rules.

+So now we have:

+1. A server that's running (`server.mjs`).

+1. A connection to the database (`db.js`).

+1. A strict blueprint for our data (`product.model.js`).

+Next, we need to create the "addresses" (or "routes") that our frontend can use to actually do things with this model.
+Ready to look at the API routes?